a boat cruises among icebergs in iceland

 First is the color.
 Be mindful of your camera’s white balance, as “auto white balance” isn’t always the right choice.
 Depending on your camera, this may cause the photo to come out too blue or even too yellow (recall, white balance is a spectrum from blue to yellow…cool to warm).
 There is no “perfect” white balance for this photo, as color is very much in the eye of the beholder…the artist behind the lens.
 But the point is that white balance is a big deal, so if you aren’t familiar with it yet, it’s worth reading up on it and experimenting a bit.

 Next is the processing.
-What you do on the computer can often be as important as in the camera.
-This is especially true if you are shooting in raw format, when your photo will come out of the camera slightly desaturated and perhaps not even as sharp as it should be.
+What you do on the computer can often be as important as what you do in the camera.
+This is especially true if you are shooting in raw format, as your photo will come out of the camera slightly desaturated and perhaps not even as sharp as it should be.

 Finally, you’ll want to fine-tune your composition.
 You may nail it perfectly in-camera, but for me, it’s unlikely.
-This is because I am indeed in a moving zodiak and I’ll almost always shoot a bit wider than I need.
-This will allow me to crop and straighten in post processing to get the composition exactly as I want.
+This is because I am in a moving Zodiac, so I’ll almost always shoot a bit wider than I need.
+This will allow me to crop and straighten in post-processing to get the composition exactly as I want.
 If you were to shoot too narrow (with zoom) you risk not having any room for cropping and straightening without losing features like the boat or part of the iceberg.
-Always shoot a bit wide than you need when shooting from a moving vehicle/boat.
+Always shoot a bit wider than you need when shooting from a moving vehicle/boat.

 And there you go!
 A step-by-step guide for getting this shot—iconic ice in Iceland.
 I hope you are indeed headed to this extraordinary place, as it’s a treasure trove of landscape beauty.
 The ice is really just, well, the tip of the iceberg!